BizMiner New Release Notes

 Updated reports have been released for the Industry Financial, BizBenchmarker and Micro-Firm Profit and Loss series.
 These financial series now display data through the end of the second quarter of 2016 in addition to five full years of calendar data (2011-2015).
-Industry Market and Competitive Market Analyzer reports as well as the BizMarkets2Go series, continue to be updated monthly.
+Industry Market and Competitive Market Narrative reports as well as the BizMarkets2Go series, continue to be updated monthly.

 Due to a processing error, some local industry financial rollups (NAICS-3-4-5) previously displayed incorrect firm counts for the 2011 reporting year.
 This issue has now been corrected in all cases.

-BizMiner has updated its Industry Market and Competitive Market Analyzer series with the publication of 2016q2 data.
+BizMiner has updated its Industry Market and Competitive Market Narrative series with the publication of 2016q2 data.
 Both the IMR and CMA continue to publish summary monthly updates until the following full release in the Spring.
 BizMarkets2Go likewise continues to publish entirely new industry data sets each month.